 - In this era of women’s emancipation, when women were working alongside men in armament factories, the women’s group, spurred on by the dynamic Anita Perlman, is able to achieve its dream—the recognition of B’nai B’rith Girls as a national organization on par with Aleph Zadik Aleph (AZA), the B’nai B’rith boys’ group.

 - With the start of World War II, members work diligently for the war effort, selling bonds, knitting and sewing, and rolling bandages.
 The women serve as volunteers at train depots serving refreshments to members of the Armed Services on the move.

 - The young survivors of the Holocaust who arrive in Palestine suffering from the emotional effects of their traumatic wartime experiences find care and opportunity to heal at the Children’s Home in Jerusalem, a facility for which BBW assumes full responsibility for in the late 1940s.
-This commitment has continued unabated in the six decades since with chapters raising many millions of dollars to support the facility, now known as the Residential Treatment Center (RTC).
+This commitment has continued unabated in the six decades since with chapters raising many millions of dollars to support the facility, now supporting at-risk boys and girls in what is now known as the Residential Treatment Center (RTC).

 - With the issue of the acceptance of minority groups becoming part of the national dialogue, BBW, in cooperation with the Anti-Defamation League (ADL), introduces the popular Dolls for Democracy program, which mobilizes volunteers to teach tolerance to children in schools across the country.

 - BBW answers President John Kennedy’s call for a “new frontier” by speaking out for civil rights, working to combat illiteracy and poverty and advocating on behalf of housing for senior citizens.